Jimputinfn/Jimputinfn/README.md

 - 👋 Hi, I’m @Jimputinfn
-- 👀 I’m currently working on KUSE WIZARD
+- 👀 I’m currently working on FiremanOS Maker

 - 📫 How to reach me